 Located right next to Wynwood Walls' colorful murals, Wynwood Kitchen & Bar serves up a delicious Latin menu that includes dishes such as ceviche, vaca frita and 48-hour crispy pork with cheddar chipotle grits.

 For some of the best Cuban food in town, head to Morro Castle; described by some as the epitome of a hole in the wall restaurant, it nevertheless gets rave reviews for its food and affordable prices.

-A bit against the grain of typically glitzy South Beach, Yardbird Southern Table & Bar is rural American South kitsch, with reclaimed-wood ceiling beams, Mason-jar lamps and the like.
-Enjoy snacks (from deviled eggs to melons and cheese), salads (from iceberg wedge to smoked salmon), free-range chicken and fresh seafood specialties.
+A bit against the grain of typically glitzy South Beach, Yardbird Southern Table & Bar is rural American South kitsch, with reclaimed-wood ceiling beams, Mason jar lamps and the like.
+Enjoy snacks (from deviled eggs to watermelon and cheese), salads (from iceberg wedge to smoked brisket), free-range chicken and fresh seafood specialties.
 Plus, choose from a wide selection of bourbons lining the shelf above the bar.

 Serving up mid-priced comfort food like burgers, buckets of fries and all-day breakfast, Big Pink is a ticky-tacky Miami Beach institution.
 It's also a great option for families.